tylerjohnhaden/PlunderBot/blog/creating_your_first_truffle_project.md

         npm install concurrently --save-dev

-4. Run the migrate script
+4. Run the script

         npm run start

     When we run this, truffle will first compile, and then run its migration steps using the development network.
+The development network simply points to our Ganache client.

     ![todo add pic]()
     Ganache's output will contain a lot of good information about what was going on.
 You get back a list of all the API calls made to it, such as "eth_getBlockByNumber" or "eth_sendTransaction".
 When you send a transaction, it'll display things like the transaction hash, gas usage, block number, and contract address (if the transaction created a contract).

 As you can see, the client is still running.
-You can now send transactions to localhost:8545 from Javascript libraries ([Web3js](https://web3js.readthedocs.io/en/1.0/)) or even curl although the syntax starts to become cumbersome.
+You can now send transactions to localhost:8545 from browser Javascript libraries ([Web3js](https://web3js.readthedocs.io/en/1.0/)), Java libraries ([WEb3j](https://github.com/web3j/web3j)) or even curl ... although the syntax starts to become cumbersome.

 If you deployed a contract, you could now send transactions that run specific functions on those contracts.
 You have to specify which address to send these to.
 In order to find out which address your contract was deployed on, you can either follow the Ganache logs, or look it up in `build/contracts/Migrations.sol`: